Concordium/concordium-node-sdk-js/packages/common/README.md

 > :warning: **The JSON-RPC client has been deprecated**: the gRPC client should be used instead to communicate directly with a node

 The SDK also provides a JSON-RPC client, [check here for the documentation](../../docs/JSON-RPC.md).

+# CIS-2 contract
+The SDK provides a class for interacting with smart contracts adhering to the [CIS-2 standard](https://proposals.concordium.software/CIS/cis-2.html).

+For an overview of the class, [check here](../../docs/CIS2Contract.md).